 11. Don’t risk riding when you think fireworks might be set off.

-12. Check if anyone is planning to have a bonfire near your yard.
-If so, make sure you have an emergency fire procedure in place.
+12. Also check if anyone is planning to have a bonfire near your yard.
+Make sure you have an emergency fire procedure in place and everyone on the yard knows what to do.
 If you have any doubts, talk to your local fire safety officer.

 13. Make sure that you have adequate third party liability insurance.
 If your horse is frightened and escapes, causing an accident, then you could be held liable for compensation.